marco-duart/marco-duart/README.md

 ### 🔭 About Me

-I'm a fullstack developer with over two years of hands-on experience, specializing in JavaScript, TypeScript, React, Node.js, NestJS, Ruby on Rails, and more.
+I'm a fullstack developer, specializing in JavaScript, TypeScript, React, Node.js, NestJS, Ruby on Rails, and more.
 I am passionate about leveraging technology to create innovative solutions and am always eager to tackle new challenges.

 Currently, I contribute my skills at [IBC - Instituto Brasileiro de Coaching](https://github.com/IBCCOACHING-DEV), where I am involved in pioneering projects and crafting impactful solutions.